alexa-samples/skill-sample-python-fact/instructions/customize-skill-content.md

     2. Open **[language_strings.json](../lambda/py/language_strings.json)**

     3. In this example, we are going to be adding an additional fact for the `en` locale.
 To do this, let's focus on lines `2-18` in the file, most importantly the `FACTS` array property.
-This is the entire set of facts our skill pulls from at random when a user asks for a fact (for `en-US` locales).
-For example, below is the `FACTS` array for the `en` locale.
+This is the entire set of facts our skill pulls from at random when a user asks for a fact (for `en` locales).
+Here is the default Facts for the `en` locale:
         ```js
         "en": {
             ...,